valusty/nervecount-napari/README.md

 nervecount: napari plugin for segmentation of immunofluorescent images of nerve transverse section for evaluation of morphometric parameters of axons

-This tool processes confocal images stained for Neurofilament Heavy Chain (NfH) —a marker for axons— to extract key morphometric parameters.
-The plugin automates image preprocessing, segmentation, and quantitative analysis, making it a useful tool for neuroanatomical research and axonal morphometry.
+This tool processes confocal images stained for Neurofilament Heavy Chain (NfH) — a marker for axons — to extract key morphometric parameters.
+The plugin automates image preprocessing, segmentation, and quantitative analysis, making it a useful tool for neuroanatomical research and axonal morphometry

 The plugin automates all needed processes, making it a helpful tool for evaluating axonal morphometry.
 Also, the plugin is optimized to run efficiently without the need for high-performance hardware